TI-Toolkit/tokens-wiki/tokens/getKey.md

 <tt><kbd><b>prgm</b></kbd></tt>, `I/O`, `7:getKey`
 <hr>

 The <tt>getKey</tt> command returns the value of the last key pressed since the last time <tt>getKey</tt> was executed.
-Reading key presses with <tt>getKey</tt> allows a program to transfer control to the user, and you can combine <tt>getKey</tt> with other commands to create [menus](/custommenus), [movement](/movement), or whatever else you want.
+Reading key presses with <tt>getKey</tt> allows a program to transfer control to the user, and you can combine <tt>getKey</tt> with other commands to create [menus](custommenus), [movement](movement.md), or whatever else you want.

 Every key has a number assigned to it, except for ON (which is used for breaking out of programs).
 The numbering system consists of a row and column: the rows go from one to ten, starting at the top; and the columns go from one to six, starting from the left.
 You just put the row and column together to get the key's number — for example, the ENTER key is located in row 10, column 5, making its value 105.
 The arrow keys look like they would be numbered separately from the other keys, but they actually follow this pattern as well.
-See the [key codes](/key-codes) page for a picture of the key codes on the calculator.
+See the [key codes](key-codes) page for a picture of the key codes on the calculator.

 The value of <tt>getKey</tt> is cleared every time you read from it, until a new key is pressed.
-For this reason, except in very rare cases, you do not want to use the value of <tt>getKey</tt> in an expression directly, but store it to a [variable](/variables) first.
-It is also common to use <tt>getKey</tt> inside of a <tt><a href="/repeat">Repeat</a></tt> loop, so that the program can wait for the user to press a key.
+For this reason, except in very rare cases, you do not want to use the value of <tt>getKey</tt> in an expression directly, but store it to a [variable](variables) first.
+It is also common to use <tt>getKey</tt> inside of a <tt><a href="Repeat.md">Repeat</a></tt> loop, so that the program can wait for the user to press a key.

 ```ti-basic
 :Repeat Ans